- Best Long Lasting Drugstore Concealer

 #3- Tap, Don’t Rub

 Here’s another mistake that many people tend to make.
 When they are testing out concealers at the drugstore, they tend to rub the product on.
-According to xovain.com, if you rub concealer on, you’re simply moving the product around.
+If you rub concealer on, you’re simply moving the product around.
 This means that you aren’t getting the coverage that the concealer can provide.
 Simply tapping the product onto your skin is the best way to test its coverage.

 #4 – Know Your Coverage